bouncei/jobfit-resume-agent/README.md

 4. Create OAuth 2.0 credentials:
    - Go to "Credentials" → "Create Credentials" → "OAuth 2.0 Client ID"
    - Choose "Desktop application"
-   - Download the JSON file
+   - Download the JSON file and save it as `credentials.json` in your project root
-5. Save the JSON file and update `GOOGLE_CREDENTIALS_PATH` in your `.env` file
+5. Update `GOOGLE_CREDENTIALS_PATH=credentials.json` in your `.env` file

 ## 📖 Usage